sojinantony01/react-native-cron-generator/README.md

 ## Getting Started

 Package helps to build linux scheduler cron expression.
-Make sure you have include bootstrap in your project

 ```
 data = '* * * * * * *'